An unforgettable site

-Members supporting BCI with a $45 annual membership and those who have added an annual membership to an adopt-a-bat: up to 3 guests for a total party of 4 including the member.
+Members supporting BCI with a $45 annual membership or those who have added an annual membership to an adopt-a-bat: up to 3 guests for a total party of 4, including the member.

 I am a member.
-How often can I come?
+How often can I visit?

 Members can attend one Member Bat Flight at Bracken each season (1 Membership = 1 Member Bat Flight per year).

 I am a member.
 Can I come to a public bat flight for free?

 The few public bat flights offered directly support maintenance of the preserve.
 We depend on this revenue and therefore cannot offer them for free, even if member nights have filled to capacity.

 What are the best months to view the bats?